naman-0316/realtime-engine/README.md

-See [`test/loadtest/README.md`](test/loadtest/README.md) for how to run the k6 script, and [`test/loadtest/results/BENCHMARKS.md`](test/loadtest/results/BENCHMARKS.md) for real results.
-Headline number: **2,200 concurrent WebSocket connections (~1,100 concurrently active rooms) sustained with p95 action latency ~1ms and p99 ~0ms**, negligible server CPU/memory, measured by actually running the script against this repo's own `docker-compose.yml` stack.
+See [`test/loadtest/README.md`](test/loadtest/README.md) for how to run the k6 script, and [`test/loadtest/results/BENCHMARKS.md`](test/loadtest/results/BENCHMARKS.md) for real results from actually running it.
+The headline number:
+**2,200 concurrent WebSocket connections (about 1,100 concurrently active rooms) held steady with p95 action latency around 1ms and p99 around 0ms**, with barely any server CPU or memory used, measured by running the script against this repo's own `docker-compose.yml` stack.

 ## Protocol

 ### Auth

-`POST /session` → `{playerId, sessionId, token, expiresAt}`.
+`POST /session` returns `{playerId, sessionId, token, expiresAt}`.
 Connect to `GET /ws` with `Authorization: Bearer <token>`.
-The token is stable for the whole logical session (no rotation); reconnecting within the grace window means simply reconnecting with the same token.
+The token stays valid for the whole logical session and never rotates, so reconnecting within the grace window just means reconnecting with that same token.

 ### Envelope

-Client → server:
+Client to server:

 ```jsonc
 { "type": "ACTION_MOVE", "seq": 42, "ts": 1755678900123, "payload": {"x":1,"y":2} }
 ```

-Server → client:
+Server to client:

 ```jsonc
 {